-- People are a person not a disease.
+- A person is not a disease.

 - Doctors and patients are a team working together.

-How holistic self care has become accepted alongside modern medicine
+How holistic self-care has become accepted alongside modern medicine

-The holistic approach is no longer disregarded by medical professionals, instead, it is seen as beneficial alongside conventional treatments in certain circumstances.
+The holistic approach is no longer disregarded by medical professionals.
+Instead, it is seen as beneficial alongside conventional treatments in certain circumstances.

 Medical professionals may be more accepting of holistic treatments but don’t yet advise substituting conventional medicine with it entirely.
 For example, replacing cancer chemotherapy with holistic care only has yet to show positive outcomes.

-What does holistic health care cover?
+What does holistic healthcare cover?

-Holistic care comes under many names, such as alternative medicine, complementary therapies, holistic practices, natural healthcare and integrative medicine.
+Holistic care comes under many names, such as alternative medicine, complementary therapies, holistic practices, natural healthcare, and integrative medicine.

 The National Center for Complementary and Integrative Health (NCCIH), which is part of the National Institutes of Health, has identified that most holistic practices or therapies can fall into one of 5 categories: